vsarsani/rnbtn/README.md

 Installation

-Install from Bioconductor
-ComBat-seq is available in Bioconductor sva v3.36.0[2,3], please download and install following instructions in the link to Bioconductor sva.
-I am not a maintainer for the Bioconductor sva package, and may not be able to address some issues in that version (many of the issues are related to package dependencies and versions).

 # Install from GitHub
 To use rnbtn from my GitHub, you will need to properly install devtools package, and download the rnbtbn package with